AMC Matador: Barcelona sedan

 The 1978 model year saw the "Barcelona" option, which debuted on the 1977 Matador Coupe, extended to the four-door sedan.
 This special trim package included velveteen crush fabric upholstery on the individually reclining front seats, vinyl roof, and coordination of colors both inside and outside.
 The Barcelona sedan came in a choice of two two-tone color schemes: Golden Ginger Metallic on Sand Tan with a tan interior, or Autumn Red metallic on Claret metallic with a claret interior.
-Additional features included woven accent stripes on the seats as well as on custom door trim panels, a unique headliner, 24 oz carpeting, dual color-matched remotely adjustable rearview mirrors, 15-inch slot-styled road wheels color-matched to the two exterior color schemes, GR78x15 whitewall tires, and black trunk carpeting.
+Additional features included woven accent stripes on the seats as well as on custom door trim panels, a unique headliner, 24 oz carpeting, dual color-matched remotely adjustable rearview mirrors, 15-inch slot-styled steel road wheels color-matched to the two exterior color schemes, GR78x15 whitewall tires, and black trunk carpeting.